padrino/padrino-framework/guides/blog-tutorial.md

 Note that this route also instructs the rendering engine to avoid rendering the layout when using RSS or atom formats.

-Back in the @index.haml@ file, we'll use the `auto_discovery_link_tag` helpers to generate the RSS feed using builder.
+Back in the `index.haml` file, we'll use the `auto_discovery_link_tag` helpers to generate the RSS feed using builder.

 ```haml